BPerezLamarque/Phylosignal_network/README.md

 # Optional steps:

-## Option 1: investigate clade-specific phylogenetic signals (simple Mantel tests with Bonferroni correction)
+## Option 1: Investigate clade-specific phylogenetic signals

-This first option uses the function  `phylosignal_sub_network` to  compute the clade-specific phylogenetic signals in species interactions.
+This first option uses the function  `phylosignal_sub_network` to  compute the clade-specific phylogenetic signals in species interactions using simple Mantel tests with Bonferroni correction.
 For each node of the tree A having a certain number of descending species, it computes the phylogenetic signal in the resulting sub-network by performing a Mantel test between the phylogenetic distances and the ecological distances for the given sub-clade of tree A. Mantel tests can be computed using quantified or binary networks, with the Jaccard or UniFrac ecological distances.
 The results of the clade-specific phylogenetic signal analysis can be represented using the function  `plot_phylosignal_sub_network`.

 ```r
 # compute clade-specific phylogenetic signals in species interactions for orchids